mkwilbux/inferestedOS/readme.md

 ## config consolidation
 People like that rasp pi config interface... maybe something like this for the OS... for config... nahhhhh not going to make it that easy. muhahaha

+My  butler - a bit more sophisticated than the - "assistant"